ocupop/dart4web/src/_guides/get-started.md

 ## Meet your tools

-When you download the Dart SDK, you get a number of tools that you will use directly or indirectly (through your IDE).
+When you install the Dart SDK, you get a number of tools that you will use directly or indirectly (through your IDE).

 This is just a brief introduction to the most common Dart tools